StasDoskalenko/react-native-google-fit/docs/INSTALLATION.md

         </br>Nothing you need to do.

 After that, Go to your `OAuth consent screen`, there are two ways you can do
-   * publish your app without verification to let everyone mess around
    * add test user email so your developed app can only be accessed by the test user only.
    ![image](https://user-images.githubusercontent.com/35160613/123345598-6da4fc00-d524-11eb-93b5-887be9613ab5.png)